octopusden/octopus-base/docs/Octopus Developer Guide.md

 Package name should start with `org.octopusden.octopus.` prefix.

 ## Additional rules for Python repository and package name

-All Python code have to be packaged properly and installable with `pip` routine from `PyPI`.
-Thus have to be labeled with `pypi-package`.
-The way recommended to run high-level code: `python -m <module_name>`.
-The way recommended to run unit-tests: `python -m unittest discover -v`.

 - `oc-` prefix on repository name.
 - `oc-` prefix on package name.